rtk-rnjn/Parrot/extra/tutorials/roadmaps/typescript/101-typescript-types/112-object.md

 To define an `object` type, we simply list its properties and their types.

-For example, here’s a function that takes a point-like object:
+For example, here's a function that takes a point-like object:

 ```typescript
 // The parameter's type annotation is an object type